Charlie Collier

 Charles Richard Collier (1885–1954) of Plumstead, London, was a British motorcycle racer famous for winning Isle of Man TT races twice in his career.
-After competing in the 1906 International Cup Races on the European continent, Charlie Collier became the first Isle of Man TT race winner in 1907.
+After competing in the 1906 International Cup Races on the European continent, he became the first Isle of Man TT race winner in 1907.

-Along with his brother Harry he raced Matchless motorcycles manufactured by his father's company, H.Collier & Sons.
+Along with his brother Harry, Charlie raced Matchless motorcycles manufactured by their father's company, H.Collier & Sons.

-After setting a number of world motorcycle records on Matchless machines, Charlie Collier won another Isle of Man TT race in 1910 and later became the first competitor to be disqualified from a race for illegal refuelling.
-Charlie Collier later became a joint managing director of AJS and Matchless motorcycles and died in 1954.
+After setting a number of world motorcycle records on Matchless machines, Collier won another Isle of Man TT race in 1910 and later became the first competitor to be disqualified from a race for illegal refuelling.
+He later became a joint managing director of AJS and Matchless motorcycles and died in 1954.